 One could even go further: the most passionate opposition to Corbynism came from men and women in their forties, fifties, and sixties.
 They represented the last generation in which any significant number of young radicals even had the option of selling out, in the sense of becoming secure property-owning bastions of the status quo.
 Not only had that door closed behind them; they were the ones largely responsible for having closed it.
 They were, for instance, products of what was once the finest free higher education system in the world—having attended schools like Oxford and Cambridge plush with generous state-provided stipends—who had decided their own children and grandchildren would be better off attending university while moonlighting as baristas or sex workers, then starting their professional lives weighted by tens of thousands of pounds in student debt.
 If the Corbynistas were right, and none of this had really been necessary, were these politicians not guilty of historic crimes?
 It’s hard to understand the bizarre obsession with the idea that left Labor youth groups like Momentum—about the most mild-mannered batch of revolutionaries one could imagine—would somehow end up marching them all off to the gulag, without the possibility that in the back of their minds, many secretly suspected that show trials might not be entirely inappropriate.

-I was glad to find this again, apropos of winkling out an explanation for this.
+this.
 I can't recall why I didn't post it the first time I found it some months ago, as it is such typical brilliance from the late Mr Graeber.